Dakota State University logo

 Key Highlights

-• Founded in 1881, eight years before South Dakota became a state, as the first school dedicated to training teachers in the Dakota Territory.
+• Founded in 1881 as the first school for teacher training in the Dakota Territory.

 • Officially became Dakota State University in 1989, reflecting the addition of graduate programs.